 In the post below, we’ll go over the A to Z of beard kits.
 We’ll discuss the items you may want to look for in a kit, provide reviews of what we consider to be the best beard care kits, and then dive a little deeper in case you want to learn the details on how to use all the items included in a good beard kit.

 A (Very Quick) Rundown of What Should Be in Your Beard Care Kit

 We’ll go into more detail about each of these options below, but for now, here’s a very quick run-down of what kits can offer:

 Beard Oils.
-These are part of just about every kit we've ever come across.
-Some kits include unscented beard oils, but many kits include the "greatest hits" of beard oil scents, and those usually include sandalwood, bay rum, or lime.
+These are part of just about every kit we’ve ever come across.
+Some kits include unscented beard oils, but many kits include the “greatest hits” of

 Beard Balms.
 You’d imagine it would be a staple of every kit you’d come across, but beard balms are in some kits, and not in others.
 If you plan on doing light styling with your beard, they’re a feature to look for.